 API Gateway / Management

-Kong MCP Konnect (40 stars, TypeScript, Apache 2.0) — DEPRECATED (archived).
+Kong MCP Konnect (42 stars, TypeScript, Apache 2.0) — DEPRECATED (archived, read-only).
 Users directed to official Konnect remote MCP server.
-Kong AI Gateway 3.12+ now provides MCP autogeneration from any RESTful API, centralized OAuth, LLM-as-a-Judge policy validation, MCP traffic governance.
+Kong AI Gateway 3.14 (April 2026) now supports agent-to-agent (A2A) traffic alongside LLM and MCP, becoming a unified control plane for all AI traffic types with MCP traffic governance, security, and observability.

 API Documentation